Sitting Bull: Surrender

 Hunger and desperation eventually forced Sitting Bull and 186 of his family and followers to return to the United States and surrender on July 19, 1881.
-Sitting Bull had his young son Crow Foot surrender his Winchester Rifle to major David H. Brotherton, commanding officer of Fort Buford.
-Sitting Bull said to Brotherton, "I wish it to be remembered that I was the last man of my tribe to surrender my rifle".
+Sitting Bull had his young son Crow Foot surrender his Winchester Rifle to Major David H. Brotherton, the commanding officer of Fort Buford.
+Sitting Bull said to Major Brotherton, "I wish it to be remembered that I was the last man of my tribe to surrender my rifle".

 In the parlor of the Commanding Officer's Quarters in a ceremony the next day, he told the four soldiers, 20 warriors and other guests in the small room that he wished to regard the soldiers and the white race as friends, but he wanted to know who would teach his son the new ways of the world.
 Two weeks later, after waiting in vain for other members of his tribe to follow him from Canada, Sitting Bull and his band were transferred to Fort Yates, the military post located adjacent to the Standing Rock Agency.
 This reservation straddles the present-day boundary between North and South Dakota.

 Sitting Bull and his band of 186 people were kept separate from the other Hunkpapa gathered at the agency.
 U.S. Army officials were concerned that he would stir up trouble among the recently surrendered northern bands.
 On August 26, 1881, he was visited by U.S. census taker William T. Selwyn, who counted 12 people in the Hunkpapa leader's immediate family and 41 families, totaling 195 people, were recorded in Sitting Bull's band.

 The military decided to transfer Sitting Bull and his band to Fort Randall to be held as prisoners of war.
 Loaded onto a steamboat, the band of 172 people was sent down the Missouri River to Fort Randall near present-day Pickstown, South Dakota on the southern border of the state, where they spent the next 20 months.
 They were allowed to return north to the Standing Rock Agency in May 1883.

 In 1883, The New York Times reported that Sitting Bull had been baptized into the Catholic Church.
 James McLaughlin, Indian agent at Standing Rock Agency, dismissed these reports, saying: "The reported baptism of Sitting-Bull is erroneous.
 There is no immediate prospect of such ceremony so far as I am aware."